xanZ08/docs/core-concepts/transpilers.md

 previous_url: /transpilers
 ---

-# Using transpilers in NativeScript
+# Using Transpilers in NativeScript

 Transpilers allow you to develop your application in languages other than JavaScript, CSS and XML.
 NativeScript applications can be developed more comfortably when transpilers are used in the project.
-NativeScript projects support two transpilers out-of-the-box - TypeScript and Babel, although any other transpiler can be integrated through the necessary hooks.
+NativeScript projects support two transpilers out-of-the-box &mdash; TypeScript and Babel &mdash; although any other transpiler can be integrated through the necessary hooks.

 ## Installing TypeScript